saltbath/saltbath.github.io/_posts/2018-10-20-tufts-coverage.markdown

 Just a while ago, Laura Ferguson from Tufts Now wrote a piece on the research I did this summer.
-Every year, Tufts sponsors a small cohort of undergraduate researchers to conduct independent research with faculty mentorship.
+Every year, Tufts sponsors a small cohort of undergraduates to conduct independent research with faculty mentorship.
 This summer, I was incredibly lucky -- lucky enough to get the chance to delve into what is most fascinating to me: the emerging medium of cinematic virtual reality, and the new aesthetic and cognitive experiences it affords.